A Critical Assessment of the Brain Criticality Hypothesis: What is the Criticality Hypothesis?

 \section{What is the Criticality Hypothesis?}

 The basic mechanisms of neural communication are well-established: {\bf neurons} (see glossary) communicate through electrical impulses called {\bf spikes}, which consume metabolic resources like Adenosine Triphosphate (ATP).
 At {\bf synapses}---the junctions between neurons---these electrical signals trigger the release of chemical {\bf neurotransmitters} that either excite or inhibit spiking in neighboring cells.
-This relatively simple, local interaction can generate large-scale cascades of activity throughout the brain (see Fig.~\ref{brain_fig}).
-Yet, despite this mechanistic understanding, a fundamental question remains: how do these microscopic (and local) interactions give rise to the complex, collective dynamics observed in neural systems?
-The answer to this question has profound implications for understanding how the brain processes information.
+This relatively simple, local interaction can generate large-scale cascades of activity throughout the brain~\cite{orlandi2013noise, yaghoubi2018neuronal}.
+Even when framing at the mesoscopic scale, considering the level of activity and synaptic resources in larger regions of neural tissue (see Fig.~\ref{brain_fig}), large-scale structures emerge~\cite{Beggs11167, 10.1371/journal.pcbi.1000846, di2018landau, sun2025}.
+Despite this mechanistic understanding, a fundamental question remains: how do local interactions give rise to the complex, collective dynamics observed in neural systems?

-One striking example of these collective dynamics appears in {\bf neuronal avalanches}, the observed bursts in electrical activity when several neurons fire in quick succession.
-Studies have found that the probability of an avalanche of a certain size, $P(s)$, occurring (i.e., with a certain number of regions of spiking neurons involved) decays approximately as a power law with avalanche size, $P(s)\sim s^{\alpha}$, with $\alpha$ some number (see Fig.~\ref{beggs_experiment_fig}).~\cite{Beggs11167, 10.1371/journal.pcbi.1000846} This means that there is no single characteristic avalanche size in the brain; while small bursts of activity occur more frequently, larger ones are still expected, given sufficient time.
+One striking example of these collective dynamics appears in {\bf neuronal avalanches}, the observed bursts in electrical activity when several neurons or regions of neural activity fire in quick succession.
+Studies have found that the probability of an avalanche of a certain size, $P(s)$, occurring (i.e., with a certain number of spikes involved) decays approximately as a power law with avalanche size, $P(s)\sim s^{\alpha}$, with $\alpha$ some number (see Fig.~\ref{beggs_experiment_fig})~\cite{Beggs11167, 10.1371/journal.pcbi.1000846}.
+This means that there is no single characteristic avalanche size in the brain; while small bursts of activity occur more frequently, larger ones are still expected, given sufficient time.
 In other words, large bursts of activity are not rare events.